Published 28 July, 2016.

 After 23 June, Leavers continued to emphasise their decision with #iVotedLeave, which had been trending on the day of the referendum.
 Responding to Remainers’ protests, they underlined the finality of the referendum result with #OutIsOut, #OutMeansOut, #BrexitIsBrexit, and #BrexitMeansBrexit.
 The Leavers have expressed their own call to action through the hashtag #Article50, which they say they want to see invoked as soon as possible.

 Leavers have also appropriated pro-Remain hashtags to critique them.
-For example, #Bregret is used to express a lack of regret, and calling for a #2ndReferendum is likened to living in North Korea.
+For example, #Bregret is used to express a lack of regret.

 Finally, when the Prime Minister announced his decision to resign, hashtags that reflected a desire for political leadership emerged from both sides.
 While #SaveDave and #SaveCameron were popular on 23 June itself, these were swiftly overtaken by #CameronGo, #CameronMustGo, #CameronResign, and #ToriesOut on 24 June. #MayforPM may have defeated #Leadsom4Leader, but the war between #KeepCorbyn and #CorbynOut is still raging.